 - Ragdolls do well in families with children who treat them gently.
 They are also known to buddy up with dogs — they are nicknamed “puppy cats” for good reason — as well as other cats.

-What you should know about Ragdoll cats
+What you should know about the breed

 - It’s not true that Ragdolls are resistant to pain.
 Like any cat, they can be hurt or feel discomfort.

-- The best people for a Ragdoll will enjoy combing this cat’s gorgeous bunny-soft tresses.
+- The best people for a Ragdoll cat will enjoy combing this cat’s gorgeous bunny-soft tresses.
 They adore having a cat in their lap and won’t mind constant Ragdoll supervision of their activities.

-History of Ragdoll cats
+History of the Ragdoll cat

 - The Ragdoll cat is second only to the Exotic in popularity, according to the 2017 Cat Fanciers’ Association registration stats.
 In The International Cat Association, it ranks second following the Bengal.

-More fun facts about the Ragdoll cat breed
+More fun facts about the breed

 - Ragdoll kittens are white at birth, but by the time they are 10 days old their points and patterns make an appearance.